ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/08_train_a_production_model.rst

     ``model_retrain`` module can be used to update a previously trained model when there is a new |ampl| release that is not compatible with previous versions.
-This is not covered in this tutorial.
+This is not covered in this tutorial.*

-    2. When a model input dataset is updated with additional data, the model should be trained from scratch with a new hyperparameter optimization run; *\ then\* a new version of the production model can be generated\*.
+    *2. When a model input dataset is updated with additional data, the model should be trained from scratch with a new hyperparameter optimization run; then a new version of the production model can be generated.*

 Import Packages
 ***************